TosbackCgusBridge-Bot/CGUs-versions/Edmunds/Privacy Policy.md

 If you submit a Copy of Personal Information Request, you will need to provide Edmunds with a notarized Consumer Affidavit of Identity verifying your identity.
 The notarized Affidavit should be delivered to Edmunds.com, Inc., Attention:  General Counsel, 2401 Colorado Ave., Santa Monica, CA 90404, or you can email a scanned copy to CCPArequest@edmunds.com.

-If you have designated an "Authorized Agent" to submit any of the forgoing requests on your behalf, before we can verify and process such request you will need to provide Edmunds with a notarized Consumer Affidavit to Authorize Agent, and your Authorized Agent will need to provide Edmunds with a notarized Authorized Agent Affidavit of Identity.
+If you have designated an "Authorized Agent" to submit any of the forgoing requests on your behalf, before Edmunds can verify and process such request you will need to provide Edmunds with a notarized Consumer Affidavit to Authorize Agent, and your Authorized Agent will need to provide Edmunds with a notarized Authorized Agent Affidavit of Identity.
 The notarized Affidavits should be sent to Edmunds.com, Inc., Attention:  General Counsel, 2401 Colorado Ave., Santa Monica, CA 90404, or you can email scanned copies to CCPArequest@edmunds.com.

 In order for Edmunds to verify requests:

-*   We will send to the consumer, at the email address contained in the request, an email with a temporary link.
-The consumer must click on the link in the email and confirm the request in order for us to be able to verify it.
+*   Edmunds will send to the consumer, at the email address contained in the request, an email with a temporary link.
+The consumer must click on the link in the email and confirm the request in order for Edmunds to be able to verify it.

-*   We will need to be able to find in our databases at least two of the following items of the consumer's Personal Information contained in the request: name (first and last). email address. phone number.
+*   Edmunds will need to be able to find in its databases at least two of the following items of the consumer's Personal Information contained in the request: name (first and last). email address. phone number.

-*   For a Copy of Personal Information Request, the information in your notarized Consumer Affidavit of Identity we receive must match the information in your request.
+*   If you submit a Copy of Personal Information Request, the information in the notarized Consumer Affidavit of Identity that you are required to provide to Edmunds must match the information in your request.

-*   If you submit a notarized Consumer Affidavit to Authorize Agent and a notarized Authorized Agent Affidavit of Identity, the information in those affidavits must match the information submitted in your request.
+*   If a request is submitted by someone other than the consumer who is the subject of such request, the information in the notarized Consumer Affidavit to Authorize Agent that the consumer is required to provide Edmunds and the notarized Authorized Agent Affidavit of Identity that the requestor is required to provide Edmunds must match the information submitted in such request.

 Collection, Use, Disclosure and Transfer of California Residents' Personal Information